tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

 ~~~~~~~~~~~~~~~~~

 In the current system, Tendermint assumes that all nodes in a network are
-largely equivelent, and nodes tend to be "chatty" making many requests of
+largely equivalent, and nodes tend to be "chatty" making many requests of
 large numbers of peers and waiting for peers to (hopefully) respond.
 While
 this works and has allowed Tendermint to get to a certain point, this both
 produces a theoretical scaling bottle neck and makes it harder to test and